onaio/onadata/docs/management.rst

 - ``--created-by``: Optional username to attribute creation in Entity history.
 If omitted, history is attributed to no user.
 - ``--dry-run``: Validate and report without creating Entities.
 - ``--label-column``: Column name to use as Entity label (default: 'label').
+- ``--uuid-column``: Column name to use as Entity UUID (default: 'uuid').

 CSV format
 ^^^^^^^^^^

 - A required column for the Entity label.
 By default, this should be named ``label``, but you can specify a different column name using ``--label-column``.
-- An optional column named ``uuid``.
+- An optional column for the Entity UUID.
+By default, this should be named ``uuid``, but you can specify a different column name using ``--uuid-column``.
 If provided, it must be unique per Entity within the EntityList.
 If an Entity with the same uuid already exists, it will be updated instead of creating a new one.
 - All other columns are treated as dataset properties and must be defined by forms that create the EntityList (see ``EntityList.properties``).
 Unknown property columns are silently ignored.
 - Empty property values are ignored (not saved).